philippbb/OnlineSubsytemB3atZPlugin/README.md

 # OnlineSubsytemB3atZPlugin
-Unreal Engine 4 Engine Online Subsytem Plugin for using Unreal's Online functionality wihtouth third party service.
+Unreal Engine 4 Engine Online Subsytem Plugin for using Unreal's Online functionality withouth third party service.
 With this plugin you can directly use the online session functionality of unreal engine 4 with a master server.

 For more information bout how to use it: [UnrealEngine4 Forum Thread](https://forums.unrealengine.com/showthread.php?96256-Making-a-Session-System-over-Internet-Modding-OSSNull-c-so-it-can-be-used-over-Internet)